changyeon2/Truemedia-ML-Models/README.md

-> ⚠️ **WARNING:**
 > This code is published as-is for reference and educational purposes in the field of deepfake detection.
 It represents a historical implementation by TrueMedia.org and is not actively maintained.
-The repository does not accept pull requests, issues, modifications, or support requests.
-The original TrueMedia.org organization has ceased operations.
+The repository does not accept pull requests or support requests.

 # TrueMedia.org ML Models Collection